dblock/kahneraja.github.io/_posts/2016-01-07-i-built-a-client-app-to-create-awards-for-people-who-use-yammer-in-weird-and-wonder-ways-try-it.md

 Do you use Microsoft's enterprise social network Yammer?

-I've puzzled together the following (slightly weird) prizes to help us celebrate the awesome magic posting.
+To get us started I've now puzzled together the following (slightly weird) prizes:

 - Bang For Buck Award: Most engaging post in under 140 characters.
 - Group Creator Award: Creator of most popular new group.